 Not many.
-Food, water, shelter, clothes and a strong mind, these are essentials things that you need to survive.
+Food, water, shelter, clothes and a strong mind, are essential things that you need to survive.
 Everything else is supplementary.

 Seneca was of the belief that we should practice living with enough from time to time.
-Eat only what you need to sustain you.
+Eat only what you need to sustain yourself.
 Take a break from your phone.

 What he’s saying is to become living without the things you think you can’t live without.
 Your phone, the internet, your car.
 Spend some time without time, put them to one side.
 Soon you will realise that your dependence on them is superficial.
 You can adapt, life goes on.

 Once you know you can live without them, your life will feel much easier.